moekimora/lostinstarrail/README.md

 - Update: Jarilo-VI
   - Updated 250+ locations
   - Still updating...
+- Small add-ons
+  - Added some python programs for renaming the images and write the code for those images.

+## v1.0.41
+- Several bug fixes and improvements
+  - There's a bug where Administrative District is always incorrect, even if the guess is correct.
+This is now fixed.
+  - Better scoring system, slightly easier to 5k.
+  - There's a bug that Jarilo-VI in Survival mode cause the game to crash.
+This is now fixed.

 # Attribution
 All images, music, anything related to Honkai Star Rail and Hoyoverse belongs to Hoyoverse.
 I am not affiliated with Honkai Star Rail or Hoyoverse.